Thanadech-py/RMRC_Beginner/README.md

 <body> Although we has been participating in Thailand Open ROS Robotics Compettition in RMRC Challenge but we though that this Compettition
 can be a warm-up stage for our team after a long time.

+<h1> Robot details </h1>
+In This Competition, we are using Arduino Nano 33 IoT as the main Microcontroller Board that has a integreated WIFI and Bluetooth Module (BLE).

+So we can connect the Bluetooth controller bypass to the microcontroller, we using Bluepad32 Library to control the robot by using bluetooth controller